Fxlando/chaosonsol/README-DEPLOYMENT.md

 3. **ALWAYS** use real on-chain data (no mocks)
 4. **ALWAYS** verify deployment

+## 🌍 GitHub Pages Backup Deployment

+When Netlify is unavailable, the repository can deploy the static `webapp/` directory to GitHub Pages:

+1. Enable **Settings → Pages → Source → GitHub Actions** in the repository.
+2. Push to `main` to trigger `.github/workflows/deploy-pages.yml`, which uploads `webapp/` to Pages.
+3. (Optional) Add a `webapp/CNAME` file before deployment if you plan to point a custom domain at GitHub Pages.
+4. Update DNS records to target GitHub Pages when you are ready to cut over from Netlify.

 ## 📁 Files Created

 - `.cursorrules` - AI instructions for deployment